nobaigiobaitsi/nobaigiobaitsi/README.md

 ### 🚗 [Transfers and Rental Website](https://github.com/nobaigiobaitsi/cars-transfer.git)
-A modern, responsive car transfers and rental landing page built with React + Vite.
+An actual site for the greek company Greekend Transfers that specializes in premium transfers and rentals.It is a modern, responsive landing page built with React + Vite.
+Every day, I try to add something new to further my support in the company.

 ### 🔥 [AI Powered Language Coach](https://github.com/nobaigiobaitsi/ai-language-coach.git)
 In Progress.
 A full-stack AI-powered web app for helping people train for English Certificates.